aodoming/Pewlett_Hackard_Analysis_ADominguez/README.md

 ![retirees](ret_titles_output.PNG)

--------------------------------- Unique &  Most Recent Titles Use Partitioning------------------------------------------ --   Get the final list with recent titles, by partitioning the data so that each employee is only included on the list once.
+-------------------------------- Unique &  Most Recent Titles Use Partitioning------------------------------------------
+--------------Get the final list with recent titles, by partitioning the data so that each employee is only included on the list once.

 SELECT *